LucindaX/seismic/package-server/README.md

 ```
 now you'll have a `node_modules` directory created with the project modules

 Next you'll need to provide the database with some mock data in the database if you wish to test the API .
-There is a seed file included `seed.rb` which has an array of JSON objects representing the Gem model .
+There is a seed file included `seed.json` which has an array of JSON objects representing the Gem model .
 To populate the DB collection with this seed , run the following :

 ```
-$ mongoimport --db pkserver --collection gems --drop --file seed.rb --jsonArray
+$ mongoimport --db pkserver --collection gems --drop --file seed.json --jsonArray
 ```

 make sure `mongod` is running which is the mongodb daemon .
 Run the following command to run the server